 The design, operation, and regulations for aircraft vary greatly depending on the aircraft type and its intended use.
 For example, military aircraft must meet different requirements than commercial airliners, and small general aviation aircraft have different regulations than larger commercial aircraft.
 Each aircraft type has unique characteristics and operational requirements that must be considered in its design and regulation, so a one-size-fits-all approach is not practical or effective.

 Different aircraft types have different operational requirements and must be designed to meet those requirements, which will determine the set of rules and regulations that apply.
 The aircraft’s size, weight, complexity, intended use, and human factors all play a role in determining the specific regulations and standards that must be met.
-The regulatory authorities must ensure that the safety of the aircraft and its passengers are guaranteed, which is why the regulations for each type of aircraft can vary widely.
-More stringent rules will obviously govern larger, heavier, and more complex passenger-carrying aircraft, and so will comprise more complicated requirements.
+The regulatory authorities must ensure that the safety of the aircraft and its passengers is guaranteed, which is why the regulations for each type of aircraft can vary widely.
+More stringent rules will govern larger, heavier, and more complex passenger-carrying aircraft and comprise more complicated requirements.
 Again, different rules and regulations will necessarily apply to crewed versus uncrewed aircraft design and operation.

 Uses of Aircraft

-In all of the various ways in which aircraft may be classified, the most prominent and fundamental distinction is whether they are intended for civil or military use.
-For example, civil airplanes are usually designed to transport passengers and/or cargo, often over very long distances.
+In all the various ways aircraft may be classified, the most prominent and fundamental distinction is whether they are intended for civil or military use.
+For example, civil airplanes are usually designed to transport passengers or cargo or both, often over very long distances.
 These larger passenger-carrying types are called airliners, i.e., commercial airplanes used by airlines to carry fare-paying passengers safely and in comfort from one place to another.
 Therefore, an airliner then becomes one type of aircraft classification to which stringent design rules and operational regulations will necessarily apply, mainly because the safety of all the passengers is paramount.

 Smaller civil aircraft types are used in general aviation (GA), a form of private, non-commercial aviation activity.
 GA includes a wide variety of aircraft types, such as trainers, gliders, helicopters, homebuilts, and perhaps even retired military aircraft or “warbirds,” etc. In fact, the vast majority of civil aircraft in use today are of the GA type.
 GA aircraft usually have relatively low-speed capabilities and limited range, but some smaller jet-powered business/corporate “biz-jet” aircraft also fit into the GA category.
 Again, different standards apply to these aircraft types, depending on their exact classification, size, and gross weight.

-A military aircraft is operated by the armed services, and it could be either a combat or non-combat aircraft type.
+A military aircraft is operated by the armed services and could be either a combat or non-combat aircraft type.
 Combat aircraft are designed to carry munitions (e.g., bombs, rockets, etc.) to attack and destroy enemy assets.
 Combat aircraft are further classified as fighters or bombers, with fighter aircraft being smaller and more agile, and are designed primarily to intercept enemy aircraft and enter into an air-to-air engagement.
-In this case, the aircraft’s high-speed flight capability, maneuverability, and agility are essential.
+The aircraft’s high-speed flight capability, maneuverability, and agility are essential in this case.
 However, there are also many hybrid types of aircraft that are “dual-use” variations of such military aircraft, e.g., fighter/bomber aircraft classifications.

-Non-combat aircraft may fulfill many different roles, including reconnaissance, transport, in-flight refueling, as well as search and rescue.
-Successful non-combat military aircraft have often been derivatives of civil aircraft designs, adapted and/or modified to meet certain military requirements.
+Non-combat aircraft may fulfill many roles, including reconnaissance, transport, in-flight refueling, and search and rescue.
+Successful non-combat military aircraft have often been derivatives of civil aircraft designs, adapted and modified to meet specific military requirements.
 For example, the Boeing KC-135 tanker is a derivative of the Boeing 707 but will be replaced by the Boeing KC-46 Pegasus, and the VC-25 or “Air Force One” is a derivative of the Boeing 747.
 These aircraft versions must typically operate in harsher military conditions compared to what civil aircraft must endure and may need to carry defensive weapons or other systems such as airborne command centers or electronic countermeasures.